Leeds Festival: Sam Fender crowned king of the North with career-defining set

 "And I got lost and I couldn't find my mates and started doing the [sings] black and white army chant, and that's how I found my mates!
 So if you get lost tonight do that."

-The next song, Dead Boys, which tackles the topic of suicide, is dedicated to "the lads" his hometown in North Shields "who aren't with us anymore".
+The next song, Dead Boys, which tackles the topic of suicide, is dedicated to "the lads" in his hometown in North Shields "who aren't with us anymore".

 The band then throw in a slowie, or "cruiser" as Fender puts it, called Mantra, encouraging fans to get close to their partners.
 Those whose relationships have made it through the weekend, that is, he adds jokingly.